levkk/levthe.dev/content/posts/language-interpreter-from-scratch-part-1/index.md

 }
 ```

 Looks good enough for now.
 Parsing strings can get more interesting, if you want to support escaping special characters (e.g. `\n`, the new line character) but for now, let's just test what we have.
-I'm temporarily removing code that parses and evaluates this expression, since we haven't added support for strings into the parser yet:
+I am temporarily removing code that parses and evaluates this expression, since we have not added support for strings into the parser yet:

 ```rust
 fn main () {